louisvilletech/louisvilletech.org/README.md

 4. Run `npm run build`
 5. Run `npm run deploy` (or `npm run build-deploy`)

-Steps 4-6 are meant to be run as a cron job.
+Steps 4-5 are meant to be run as a cron job.

-## Temporary steps for deployment
-1. Run `npm run build` locally
-2. Copy contents of "dest" to `deploy@louisville.io:/www/louisville.io/htdocs`
+The site is built with the [unfold](https://github.com/ericlathrop/unfold) static site generator.